 The Forrest statue was placed in 1904 amid the passage of Jim Crow-era segregation laws and the Davis statue was placed in 1964 amid the battle for civil rights, according to Memphis Mayor Jim Strickland.
 When the statues were removed, the mayor said they “no longer represent who we are as a modern, diverse city with momentum.”

-In 2020, after years of controversy, both parties agreed to remove the remains, which will become property of The Sons of Confederate Veterans.
-The group will also take possession of two Civil War-related statues and other items previously on public display at the park, according to WREG.
+Now after years of controversy, both parties have agreed to remove the remains, which will become property of The Sons of Confederate Veterans.

-"We are pleased to say that the statues and the bodies of the general and his wife will be placed somewhere that that will be honored and respected as all American veterans and citizens should be respected," said Donnie Kennedy, a spokesman for the group, in a statement to CNN last year.
+“We are pleased to say that the statues and the bodies of the general and his wife will be placed somewhere that that will be honored and respected as all American veterans and citizens should be respected,” said Donnie Kennedy, a spokesman for the group, in a statement to CNN.
+He did not specify where they would be moved.

-Both parties told WREG last year that they are happy they were able to reach this outcome outside the courtroom.
+Both parties told WREG they are happy they were able to reach this outcome outside the courtroom.

 Turner also told WREG that under the new agreement, Memphis Greenspace will not be pursuing action to get the statues banned from Tennessee.